DylanNeese/Running-Club-Final-Project/MERMAID.md

 ```

--- 10. Transaction with ROLLBACK
+### 10. Transaction with ROLLBACK

+This query simulates adding multiple runners to a race, then rolls back the entire transaction to cancel all changes—demonstrating safe error recovery.

 ```sql
 START TRANSACTION;